-You will get practice and so will be able to perform well in the exams.
-With clear illustrations and instructions, the exercises will help you to get a clear picture about the coordinate axes and the quadrants.
+You will get practice, and so will be able to perform well in the exams.
+With clear illustrations and instructions of NCERT Solutions for Class 9 Maths Chapter 3, the exercises will help you to get a clear picture of the coordinate axes and the quadrants.

 Access other exercise solutions of class 9 Maths Chapter 3- Coordinate Geometry